Mozilla-Ocho/Memory-Cache/docs/faq.md

 MemoryCache is using an old language model ([Nomic AI's gpt4all-j v1.3 groovy.ggml](https://huggingface.co/nomic-ai/gpt4all-j)) and primordial privateGPT because right now, this combo is the one that passes our criteria for the type of responses that it generates.
 This tech is almost a year old, and there have been many advancements in local AI that we'll be integrating in over time, but we're a small team exploring a lot of different subsets of this problem space and the quality of the insight generated is a sweet spot that we want to preserve.
 This is a temporary tradeoff, but we want to be careful to keep a consistent benchmark for insight generation.

+GPT-J was trained on the 'Pile' dataset, and the versions between the 1.0 release and 1.3 release also added the ShareGPT and Dolly datasettes.
+The Databricks Dolly dataset is licensed under the Creative Commons license with human contributions and wikipedia entries.
+The ShareGPT dataset is human prompts and ChatGPT output responses that were submitted by human users.
+The Pile dataset

 **Q: What kind of tasks would I use MemoryCache for?**

 MemoryCache is ultimately leaning into the weird and creative parts of human insight.
 The goal with MemoryCache is to "learn what you learn", which is why you are in control of what you want files you want to augment the application with.
 This can be helpful for research, brainstorming, creative writing, and synthesis of new ideas to connect seemingly unrelated topics together to find new insights and learnings from the body of knowledge that matters most to you.

+**Q: Is this a Firefox project?**

+No. MemoryCache is a hackathon-style project by the Mozilla Innovation Ecosystem team, not a Firefox project.While the project uses a Firefox extension as a way of collecting information, this is a set of scripts and tools to augment privateGPT, a native AI application.
+It's meant to streamline the process of saving information that you might read in the browser to store it in your own personal library of information.